|Nutrition Facts (per serving)|

-A variety of small individual, petit four-like treats is often served at South American parties.
+A variety of small individual, petit four-like treats are often served at South American parties.
 Quindim, a popular coconut treat in Brazil made with lots of egg yolks, coconut, sugar, and butter, is often served this way, although it can also be made into one large ring custard.
 Quindim is baked in a water bath, and the coconut rises to the top while it's baking.
 The cakes are then flipped out of the molds to reveal their sparkly golden cap of custard.
 The coconut becomes the sweet chewy crust.

 - 8 tablespoons butter (plus 2 tablespoons melted butter for greasing the pans)